DatIT-026/MyTool/README.md

 ### Disclaimer
 This repository is one of my few software collections on GitHub.
 Contact me if you have any question about this.

-**We are not responsible for any damage caused by the software inside my repository and your negligence in general.**
+**We are not responsible for any damage caused by the software inside the repository and your negligence in general.**

 ### Table of contents
 1. [Disclaimer](#disclaimer)